fabrizio-monaco/travel-planning-app/README.md

 #### Packing Items Feature (Freestyle Task 1)

-- **Trip-Specific Packing Lists**: Create and manage packing lists for each trip
+- **Trip-Specific Packing Lists**: Create and manage comprehensive packing lists for each trip with item tracking
-- **Item Management**: Add, update amounts, and remove packing items
+- **Item Management**:
-- **Bulk Operations**: Clear all packing items for a specific trip
+  - Add custom items with name and quantity
+  - Update item quantities directly from the trip detail view
+  - Remove individual items
+- **Database Integration**:
+  - Items are stored in a separate database table with foreign key relationship to trips
+  - Cascading deletion when trips are removed

 #### Fuel Stations Feature (Freestyle Task 2)

-- **Nearby Fuel Stations**: Find fuel stations near a destination using geographic coordinates
+- **Nearby Fuel Stations**:
+  - Dynamically discover fuel stations near any destination with geographic coordinates
+  - Display ordered by proximity (closest first)
+  - Show distance in kilometers from the destination
+- **Station Details**:
-- **Station Details**: View detailed information about each fuel station
+  - Comprehensive information including station name, address, and distance
+  - Display available fuel types (diesel, unleaded, etc.) when provided by the API
+  - Show opening hours with special indication for 24/7 stations
+  - Formatted address with street, city, and postal code
+- **Configurable Radius**:
-- **Configurable Radius**: Adjust search radius to find stations at various distances
+  - Interactive slider to adjust search radius from 1km to 20km
+  - Real-time API requests as radius changes
+  - Default 5km radius for initial search
-- **Integration with Geoapify API**: Uses external API for real-time fuel station data
+- **Integration with Geoapify API**:
+  - Securely connects to external Geoapify Places API
+  - Error handling for failed API requests
+  - Caching mechanism to reduce redundant API calls

 ## 🛣️ API Routes